discourse/discourse/docs/VAGRANT.md

 ### Starting Rails

-Once your VM is up to date, you can start a rails instance using the following command:
+Once your VM is up to date, you can start a rails instance using the following command from the /vagrant directory:

 ```
 bundle exec rails s